pyca/pynacl/docs/vectors/argon2_vectors.rst

 Argon2 constructs reference vectors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since libsodium implements a different API for argon2 contructs than the one exposed by the reference implementation available at `The password hash Argon2... <https://github.com/P-H-C/phc-winner-argon2/>`, the ``kats`` data provided along to the reference implementation sources
+Since libsodium implements a different API for argon2 constructs than the one exposed by the reference implementation available at `The password hash Argon2... <https://github.com/P-H-C/phc-winner-argon2/>`, the ``kats`` data provided along to the reference implementation sources